crystal-cache/redis_cache_store/README.md

 ```

 Redis cache values are stored as strings.
 Values passed to `write` are converted with `to_s`, and reads return Redis strings.
+Use a positive `expires_in` value.
+Redis-backed entries with zero or negative expiration are not kept.

 ```crystal
 cache = Cache::RedisCacheStore(String).new(expires_in: 1.minute, namespace: "myapp-cache")